 Rose Pogonia Orchid Seeds

-Ease to Grow: Easy.
+Ease to Grow: Challenging

-Native Range: Peat Bogs of Eastern and Central North America.
+Native Range: Peat Bogs of Eastern and Central North America

-Zones: 3-8 (2-10).
+Zones: 3-8 (2-10)

 Rose Pogonia, Pogonia ophioglossoides, produces a single, rose colored flower at the top of a 1 leafed stem.
 It is a simple charmer.
 The pink petals are lance shaped and wide spreading.
 The lip has dark pink with frilly edges, and a bright yellow beard.
 The blooms are 1+" (2cm) across and occasionally come in pairs or trios on the stem.
 It is a summer bloomer.
-It is a bog plant which grows in open, acid bogs with sphagnum moss.
-It does best in very wet conditions, and frequent grows a long stolon upwhich multiple plants spring up.
+It is a bog plant which grows in open, acidic bogs with sphagnum moss.
+It does best in very wet conditions, and frequently grows a long stolon up from which multiple plants spring up.
 It is winter hardy, and should be protected from rodents during dormancy.
 Mulch with 4+" of pine needles in the Fall.
 Leave at least a 1" of needles after spring cleanup.
 The rhizomes can be stored in damp sphagnum at 35°F (2°C) in a refrigerator for 3 or 4 months.
 Water with rain/distilled water, they are sensitive to mineral buildup.
 It spreads nicely and grows well among sundews, venus flytraps, and pitcher plants.
 It is a bog jewel.

 Our plants are not collected from the wild, and are propagated from root divisions of plants in our collection.

 Seed Packs are fresh harvested in the Fall, and stored refrigerated.
 Seed count is approximate, but reliable.
 For bog orchids seed count is actually 100-250+ per pack, as these seeds are dust-like and too small to count.

 Note: Stratification is required to prepare seeds for germination.
 All seeds are produced from open pollination within our collection.
 Some cross pollination among different cultivars may occur.
 Native orchid seeds require the presence of commensal fungus to properly germinate and grow.
 Growing carnivorous plants from seeds is best suited for the experienced and patient grower.
 See our webpage on Growing CPs from Seeds.

-Height: 2" - 6".
+Height: 2" - 6"

-Plant Type: Perennial, cold temperate.
+Plant Type: Perennial, cold temperate

-Soil: Bog Orchid Mix.
+Soil: Bog Orchid Mix

-Soil pH: 4-5.
+Soil pH: 4-5

-Light: Full to Partial Sun.
+Light: Full to Partial Sun

-Use: Grows best outdoors in the bog garden or pots.
+Use: Grows best outdoors in the bog garden or pots